Event Neural Networks: Event Neurons

-\innerparagraph{Sparse transmission.} An event neuron transmits its output to subsequent layers only when there is a sufficient change between its current activation and the previously transmitted value, as depicted in \autoref{fig:neuron_transmission}~(b).
-This property ensures that only sparse updates are sent downstream, leading to a reduction in computation.
+\paragraphskip \paragraphtitle{Sparse, Delta-Based Transmission.} An event neuron transmits its output to subsequent layers only when there is a sufficient change between its current activation and the previous transmission.
+This gating behavior makes the layer output \emph{sparse}.
+However, a \emph{value} transmission may still trigger many downstream computations (neurons receiving updated input values must recompute their activations from scratch).
+See \autoref{fig:neuron_transmission}~(b).
+Therefore, instead of transmitting an activation \emph{value}, an event neuron transmits a \emph{delta} (differential).

-However, a value transmission may still trigger a large number of downstream computations.
-In particular, suppose a given neuron receives an updated value along one of its inputs $x_i$, making it recompute its output $y$.
-Observe that the updated value of $x_i$ alone does not contain sufficient information to recompute the new output $y'$.
-Computing $y'$ requires re-reading \emph{all} the elements of $\bm{x}$ and evaluating the product $w_i x_i$ for each.

-\innerparagraph{Delta-based transmission.} To address the above limitation, we propose \emph{delta-based event neurons}.
-Instead of transmitting the value of its activation, each neuron transmits only a \emph{differential} value.
-This differential encodes the change from the neuron's previous output.

-Suppose a neuron receives a vector of incoming differentials $\bm{\Delta}_\text{in}$ (with one element for each incoming synapse). $\bm{\Delta}_\text{in}$ is sparse.
-That is, it only contains nonzero values for upstream neurons that just transmitted.
-The updated value of the linear function $g$ can be computed as
+Suppose a neuron receives a vector of incoming differentials $\bm{\Delta}_\text{in}$ (one element per incoming synapse). $\bm{\Delta}_\text{in}$ is sparse, i.e., it only contains nonzero values for upstream neurons that have transmitted.
+The updated $g$ is given by